nannou-org/nannou/README.md

 The project was started out of a desire for a creative coding framework inspired by Processing, OpenFrameworks and Cinder, but for Rust. <sup>Named after [this](https://www.youtube.com/watch?v=A-Pkx37kYf4)</sup>

-## A Quick Note

-This project is brand new and there is a lot of work to be done.
-Feel free to help out!

 ## Getting Started